Hawkeraz/Hawkeraz/README.md

 ### Hey There! 👋

-I'm Wesley, also better known as Hawkey, a frontend developper based in Brazil.
+I'm Wesley, also better known as Hawkey, a frontend developer based in Brazil.

 I mostly enjoy working in frontend stuff but also has an eager for knowledge trying my best to understand all the proccess behind.